Skip to content

 Macro operators

-SQLMesh's macro system has multiple operators that allow different forms of dynamism in models.
+SQLMesh's macro system has multiple operators that allow different forms of dynamic behavior in models.

 Before diving into the @EACH operator, let's dissect a for loop to understand its components.